quicwg/base-drafts/draft-ietf-quic-tls.md

 Once an endpoint successfully receives a packet with a given packet number, it MUST discard all packets in the same packet number space with higher packet numbers if they cannot be successfully unprotected with either the same key, or
-- if there is a key update - the next packet protection key (see
+- if there is a key update - a subsequent packet protection key; see
-{{key-update}}).
+{{key-update}}.
 Similarly, a packet that appears to trigger a key update, but cannot be unprotected successfully MUST be discarded.

 Failure to unprotect a packet does not necessarily indicate the existence of a